BernhardWerth/ROAR-NET-problem-statements/problems/HEAL-scheduling/README.md

 <!-- Put two empty spaces at the end of each author line except the last for
 proper formatting -->

-Copyright 2025 ... place copyright holders here.
+Copyright 2025 HEAL - University of Applied Sciences Upper Austria

-This document is licensed under XXXX.
+This document is licensed under CC-BY-4.0.

 <!-- Complete the above accordingly.
 Copyright and licensing information must be
 consistent with the comment at the beggining of the markdown file -->